auth0/docs/articles/libraries/lock/v11/api.md

 - `socialOrPhoneNumber ready`: emitted when the Passwordless screen with Social + Phone Number is shown
 - `socialOrPhoneNumber submit`: emitted when the Passwordless screen with Social + Phone Number is submitted
 - `socialOrEmail ready`: emitted when the Passwordless screen with Social + Email is shown
-- `socialOrEmail submit`: emmited when the Passwordless screen with Social + Email is submitted
+- `socialOrEmail submit`: emitted when the Passwordless screen with Social + Email is submitted
 - `vcode ready`: emitted when the Passwordless screen with the one-time-password is shown
 - `vcode submit`: emitted when the Passwordless screen with the one-time-password is submitted